Table of Contents

 ExpressVPN Torrenting Support

-I think ExpressVPN is excellent for torrenting, as it allows P2P traffic on all of its servers, which are located in 100+ countries.
+ExpressVPN is excellent P2P VPN since it allows P2P traffic on all of its servers, which are located in 100+ countries.
 So it’s very easy for anyone to torrent on a nearby server to get the fastest download speeds.

 In addition, the provider has excellent security and privacy for torrenting.
 It protects you from leaks via full leak protection and a kill switch, and it also has an audited no-logs policy.
 What’s more, it comes with Threat Manager, which blocks connections to shady sites, including malicious torrent sites.